Delivator/vue-cli-plugin-skynet/README.md

 ## Configuration

-In the `vue-skynet_config.js` file you can set a skynet portal url that will be used for uploads.
+In the `vue-skynet_config.js` file you can set a skynet portal and enable the Handshake/Namebase integration.

 This can also be changed in the vue ui.